 Teach your dog to ring the bell when it wants to pee

-A good method that makes life easier for pet owners is to teach your dog to ring the bell to be let outside to pee.
+A suitable method that makes life easier for pet owners is to teach your dog to ring the bell to be let outside to pee.
 The training takes place in several stages.

-First, the dog must be taught to simply ring the bell.
+First, you need to teach the dog to ring the bell.
 It can do it with its nose or paw.
 Hang the bell only when you are training.
 When the dog rings the bell, throw in a treat.
 Make sure the dog understands what is wanted from it and rings the bell consciously.